Huevos-y-Bacon/aws-cli-helpers/README.md

 Lets you list configured AWS CLI profiles or set the profile for your session.

+##### awsprofile.bat

+Lets you do the same on Windows.
+Add the path to your environment variables, then call it the same way as in bash, e.g. `awsprofile`

 #### awswhoami

 Simply tells you who you are!